 The W2 form is used to report all of your employees’ annual wages and the amount of taxes withheld from their paychecks.

-All employers must send a W2 form to any employee that they pay a wage to, salary, or other type of compensation.
+All employers must send a W2 form to any employee that they pay a wage to, salary, or other types of compensation.
 The exception is for self-employed or contracted workers, who will file their own taxes with a separate form.

 The W2 form is also used by the Social Security Administration to calculate social security benefits.
 Employers will file all the W2 forms and declare all FICA taxes from the previous year to the Social Security Administration.